 Use social selling to the max

-Look how social media could best be used to support each stage of the sales process.
+Look at how social media could best be used to support each stage of the sales process.
 There are many ways social selling can help you, from encouraging word of mouth and recommendations to building credibility.
-Check out this blog for more pointers.
+Check out this blog on social selling for more pointers.

 Focus on benefits not features